BlakeWills/blakewills.github.io/_posts/2023-12-01-azure-deployment-environments.md

 ![Microsoft Developer Portal](/assets/img/posts/2023-12-01-azure-deployment-environments/DevPortal.png)

 The resources will be deployed to a resource group named `team-[projectName]-[environmentName]` and you'll be able to access them from the developer portal.
-We also get options to delete the environment, as well as an option to schedule deletion for a point in the future (this feature is currently broken 😞).
+We also get options to delete the environment, as well as an option to schedule deletion for a point in the future.

 ![Microsoft Developer Portal showing Deployment Environment](/assets/img/posts/2023-12-01-azure-deployment-environments/DeployedEnvironment.png)